awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/create-outputs-in-file-output-groups.md

    1. In the **Outputs** pane, choose **Add output**\.

-## Set Up Output Selectors in File Outputs<a name="set-up-output-selectors-in-file-outputs"></a>
+## Set up output selectors in File outputs<a name="set-up-output-selectors-in-file-outputs"></a>

-Next, for each file output you just created, set up output selectors\.
+Next, for each **File** output you just created, set up output selectors\.
 The following illustration shows the three types of output selectors, all contained in one output\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/mediaconvert/latest/ug/images/Job_output-selectors-file.png)